• Skip to primary navigation

 This recipe first appeared on Panning The Globe in August 2014.
 The recipe has exactly the same ingredients but includes some clarifying instructions, and the post has been updated with more pertinent information and new photos.

-Filed Under: All Recipes, Entertaining, Europe, France, Lunch and Brunch, Salads, Side Dish, vegan, Vegetarian Tagged With: dairy-free, potatoes
+Filed Under: All Recipes, Entertaining, Europe, French Food, Lunch and Brunch, Salads, Side Dish, vegan, Vegetarian Tagged With: dairy-free, potatoes

 Reader Interactions